sonalk215/node-course-shopping-app/README.md

 ## **How to use**
+* User needs a MongoDb account for the database connection, and in app.js use your own user passwords
 * Clone the project from my GitHub account
 * Change directory into the project folder
 * Install all node packages